Manaslu Circuit Trek with Pungen Gompa & Base Camp

 Weight limits for Porter

-Porters carry maximum carriers of weight about 20 kg for 2 trekkers, so we suggest to our clients to pack necessary items only, The unnecessary items can leave in Kathmandu Hotel or Office.
+Porters carry a maximum weight of about 20 kg for 2 trekkers, so we suggest that our clients pack only the necessary items.
+Unnecessary items can be left in the Kathmandu Hotel or Office.

 FAQs